Best Windshield Wipers for Your Car

 Are your windshield wipers leaving streaks and making noise?
 Sounds like they need to be replaced.
-Here are six reliable replacement options.
+Here are the most reliable replacement options.

 Without functional windshield wipers, you won’t get far in your vehicle when it rains or snows.
 Like most moving vehicle parts, wipers eventually stop working optimally and need to be replaced.
 When this happens, choosing the best windshield wiper replacements is important for the safety and comfort of your driving experience.

-If you want wipers that do more than just wipe raindrops away, check out this beam-style set from Rain-X. Infused with Rain-X water-repelling windshield treatment, these wipers make your windshield repel water while wiping it away.
+If you want wipers that do more than just clear raindrops, check out this beam-style set from Rain-X. Infused with Rain-X water-repelling windshield treatment, these wipers make your windshield repel water while wiping it away.
 The rubber squeegee is also protected by aerodynamic spoilers to protect these beam-style wipers from wind lift.

 Made of a single piece of galvanized sheet steel, these beam blades from Aslam provide the best, most even contact with your windshield, leading to cleaner and more consistent water removal.
 They’re also exceptionally quiet, and come with two extra rubber squeegees.

-“If you’re looking at these, buy them.
+Writes one Amazon reviewer: “If you’re looking at these, buy them.
 My windshield sparkles.
 Quiet.
-Effective,” says one Amazon reviewer.
+Effective.”

-If you’re looking for wipers that combine the protection and sturdiness of a metal housing around the squeegee with the ability to conform to a curved windshield efficiently, this set of hybrid blades by Ablewipe is what you need.
-The segmented body of these blades allows smooth, evenly pressured wiping action.
+If you want the protection and sturdiness of metal housing around the squeegee, plus efficient contact with a curved windshield, grab this set of hybrid blades by Ablewipe.
+The segmented body allows smooth, evenly pressured wiping action.

 “Well made.
-No streaks, smooth all around, and looks good on your car,” comments one Amazon reviewer.
+No streaks, smooth all around, and looks good on your car,” writes one Amazon reviewer.
 “Very sturdy and doesn’t wobble all over like some wipers I have had in the past.”

-Most Versatile: AERO Voyager Premium Wiper Blade Set
+Most Versatile Windshield Wiper: Aero Voyager Premium Wiper Blade Set

-At only $12, it’s hard to beat the value of this beam-style wiper set from Parrati.
+At only $12, it’s hard to beat the value.
 The aerodynamic beam-style design is quiet and wind resistant.
 Like all beam-style blades, the lack of outer metal casing makes these less susceptible to snow and ice buildup.
 They’re also easy to install and come with a one-year warranty.

 Best for Winter: Trico 35-260 Ice Extreme Winter Wiper Blade

-Built with armor meant to shelter the squeegee from ice and snow buildup, these blades will keep you driving in winter storms long after other models would have quit.
+Built with armor meant to shelter the squeegee from ice and snow buildup, these blades will keep you driving in winter storms long after other models quit.
 Wedge-shaped spoilers efficiently clear away frozen precipitation, keeping your windshield clear and your trip safe.
-They also come in a variety of lengths to fit different vehicles, from 13 inches right up to 28.
+They also come in lengths from 13 inches to 28 inches to fit different vehicles.